go-rod/go-rod.github.io/get-started/README.md

 It means "show the browser UI on foreground".
-Before we run the "main.go" again, let's append `time.Sleep(time.Hour)` to the end the code so that it's not too fast for our eyes to catch it, the code of "main.go" now becomes:
+Before we run the "main.go" again, let's append `time.Sleep(time.Hour)` to the end the code so that won't be too fast for our eyes to catch it, the code of "main.go" now becomes:

 ```go